Katterrina/fimuni_statnice/specializace/s4_programovani_s_omezujicimi_podminkami.md

     - revision $O(k^2)$
     - one loop deletes (in worst case) just one value from the domain, in total of $nk$ values (each variable has up to k values in its domain) $\rightarrow O(nk)$
 - inefficient
-    - even if we change a single domain, all arcs must be revised, ut these arcs may not be affected by the revision at all - we can do better $\rightarrow$ AC-3
+    - even if we change a single domain, all arcs must be revised, but these arcs may not be affected by the revision at all - we can do better $\rightarrow$ AC-3

 ### Algorithm AC-3